fabio-morea/network_visualization/README.md

-# network_visualization ( ... work in progress... )
+# A seminar on visualization of networks and communities

-## A seminar on visualization of networks and communities
+for students of "Statistican Alanysis of Networks" and PhD students

-## for students of "Statistican Alanysis of Networks" and PhD students
+## pre-requisites:

-pre-requisites: installation of R and R Studio and basic knowledge of their use.
+installation of R and R Studio and basic knowledge of their use.
 optional: Python interpreter installed

 ## topics: